-You are using an outdated browser.
-Therefore, it is possible that some of the content on this website may not display correctly.
+You are using an obsolete browser.
+For that reason, some of the content of this website may not display correctly.
 Please update your browser.
-If your computer is part of a network, it may be necessary to contact your IT administrator.
+If your computer is part of a network, please consult the administrator.

 Leave mobile area

 This page cannot be displayed optimally on mobile devices.
 Continue anyway?